Galaxies and Cluster of Galaxies as Peak Patches of the Density Field: Galaxy and cluster data

 The mass function of galaxy halos for our study was obtained in the following way.
 The luminosity function of galaxies is now accurately known (Blanton et al. 2001; 2003; Folkes 1999) to $L>10^{8.3}L_\odot$.
+Here we use the Blanton et al. 2001 luminosity function, which refers to the standard $ugriz$ photometric system\footnote{ We note a discrepancy in the luminosity density between their 2001 and 2003 luminosity functions, giving rise to the luminosity density which is 30\% smaller in their 2003 publication. }.
 McKay et al. (2001; 2002) measured the mass of galaxies encircled by haloes to $260h^{-1}$kpc by measuring weak lensing shear around galaxies for the Sloan Digital Sky Survey (SDSS) spectroscopic sample.
 Their measurement gives $\langle M/L_r\rangle \simeq 170\pm21h^{-1}$ for the $r$-band for the mass of galaxies encircled by haloes to $260h^{-1}$kpc, which is thought to be well beyond the virial radius of galaxies and thus to stand for the mass associated with galaxies.
 Their data show that the mass-to-light ratio does not depend on galaxy luminosity for an interval of a decade, $5 \times 10^9 - 8 \times 10^{10}$ L$_{\odot}$.
 They also find the dynamical mass from the virial velocity for the same sample to be $\langle M/L_r\rangle \simeq 145\pm34h^{-1}$, with a reasonable agreement with their lensing estimate.
 For our analysis we adopted $160\pm30h^{-1}$ at the radius of $260h^{-1}$kpc, but scaled to the pseudovirial radius.

 With the aid of the N-body simulation result for haloes of galaxies, the average pseudovirial radius ($r_{200}$) of galaxies that match the SDSS sample, which is estimated to have a lower mass cutoff $M_{\rm low}\approx 2\times 10^{11}h^{-1}M_\odot$, is approximately $120h^{-1}$kpc, and so the radius McKay et al. measured corresponds to $\approx 2.2r_{200}$ (MFY).
 As $260h^{-1}$kpc is significantly larger than $r_{200}$, this is taken as evidence that the mass distribution extends much beyond $r_{200}$; $r_{200}$ comprise only a fraction of mass associated with galaxies.
 For the comparison with clusters, we scale the average mass measured at $260h^{-1}$kpc to that at $r_{200}$, using the weak lensing scaling result, which approximately reads $M\propto r^{0.6}$ beyond the pseudovirial radius (MFY).
 This yields $\langle M/L_r\rangle|_{r_{200}} \simeq 90\pm 20h^{-1}$.
 This is the value we have adopted to estimate the mass of galaxies.